ironpeakservices/ironpeak.be/content/blog/bypassing-apple-mie.md

 draft = false
 +++

 **Apple's Memory Integrity Enforcement is no joke.
 Five years of design, brand-new M5 silicon, hardware memory tagging on the kernel heap, hardware-locked read-only zones for the kernel's crown jewels, and a privileged monitor sitting above the kernel that refuses every unauthorised page-table change.
 It's the most serious kernel memory-safety stack any consumer OS has shipped.
 And it still got bypassed.
 A three-person shop with an AI sidekick walked through it in five days, with two bugs and a clever idea.
-Here's my rundown of how they achieved it, no PhD required.**
+Apple has shipped one related fix already, CVE-2026-28952, a clean integer overflow in the trusted RO-zone writer.
+Here's my read of that fix, no PhD required.**

 Skip ahead if you want: